South Korea confirms 2nd case of African swine fever

 Officials culled nearly 4,000 pigs and stepped up quarantine efforts Tuesday after confirming the country's first case of the disease at the nearby city of Paju.

-African swine fever has decimated pig herds in China and other Asian countries before reaching the Koreas.
-It is harmless to people but for pigs is highly contagious and fatal.
-There is no known cure.
+African swine fever is harmless to humans but highly contagious and fatal for pigs.
+It has decimated herds in China and other Asian countries and there is no known cure.

+Lee Nak-yon, the prime minister, said wild animals, vehicles or even human travel may be causing the virus to spread.

+"I urge you to quickly respond and do whatever you can," he said.

-"We will obviously cull the 4,700 pigs raised at the Yeoncheon farm and could cull more pigs at farms in neighboring areas if needed," said the ministry official, who didn't want to be named, citing office rules.
+"We will obviously cull the 4,700 pigs raised at the Yeoncheon farm and could cull more pigs at farms in neighboring areas if needed," said the ministry official, who declined to be named, citing office rules.

-The ministry said officials also strengthened efforts to disinfect farms and vehicles and restrict movement of farmers, animals and visitors to contain the disease.
+The ministry said officials also were stepping up disinfection of farms and vehicles and restricting movements of farmers, animals and visitors to contain the disease.

 There are about 6,300 farms in South Korea that raise more than 11 million pigs.